BranchMetrics/android-branch-deep-linking-attribution/README.md

 	}
 });
 ```

+There are other methods which exclude tag and data if you don't want to pass those.
+Explore the autocomplete functionality.

 **Note**
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the params JSONObject: